SalomePlatform/smesh/src/Tools/TopIIVolMeshPlug/doc/index.rst

 This documentation covers the usage of **top-ii-vol** as plug-in in SALOME that can be used within the SALOME Mesh module.

-TopIIVolMesh plug-in uses CEA **top-ii-Vol** meshing tool,which provides sequential/parallel tools for creating volumetric tetrahedral meshes from a given topology.
+TopIIVolMesh plug-in uses CEA **top-ii-Vol** meshing tool, which provides sequential and parallel tools for creating volumetric tetrahedral meshes for a given terrain topology.
 This plug-in offers only the most common functionalities of the tool.

 Contents: